AntTargett/PythonRedditBot/README.md

 First attempt at a reddit bot :D
 Includes a script to read posts and a script to respond to posts

-## To run this program:
+## To run these scripts:

 pip install praw

+Create a praw.ini file
-Copy the contents of the praw.ini.template into a praw.ini file
+Copy the contents of the praw.ini.template into the praw.ini

 Add the client secret, client id, username and password of your Reddit app